ItzCornflakez/mini-project-D7041E/README.md

 ### Best Classifier and Models

-We found that from our tests the XXXXX model generally gave the best accuracy and the XXXXX classifier gave the overall highest accuracy
+We found that from our tests the text based model generally gave the best accuracy and the SVM classifier gave the overall highest accuracy.

 _For additional explanations and findings, please refer to youtube video [Documentation](https://example.com)_ (Insert link to youtube video)